keikai/doc/dev-ref/adv/Toolbar_Customization.md

 The `process()` is the method you should write your own logic to handle the user action.

 ### 2. Register our custom handlers via `io.keikai.ui.UserActionManager`
 After creating a `UserActionHandler`, you must hook it before it can be executed.
-We provide 2 ways to register a handler.

-* `UserActionManager.registerHandler()` will append the passed handler
-* `UserActionManager.setHandler()` will remove other existing handlers and add the passed one.
+Please read [Append or Override with Your Handler](#append-or-override-with-your-handler).

 # Create User Action Handlers